 • Succeed as teacher-scholars engaged in pedagogical development and academic research in whatever stage they are in (tenure-track, tenured, non-tenure track, adjunct, teaching assistants).

-• Approach personhood holistically with a view to understanding their students and themselves as people balancing personal and academic demands.
+• Approach personhood holistically with a view to understanding your students and yourselves as people balancing personal and academic demands.

-• Feel like they belong and contribute to a community that values teaching excellence, collaboration and diversity.
+• Feel like you belong and contribute to a community that values teaching excellence, collaboration and diversity.

 Events